Introducing Redpanda Migrator for Redpanda Connect

 It’s worth clarifying that the source cluster consumer uses the foobar consumer group.
 We started the destination cluster consumer using the same consumer group; as you can see, it resumes reading messages from where the source consumer left off.

-Due to the mechanics of the Kafka protocol, we need to perform offset remapping when migrating consumer group offsets to the destination cluster.
+Due to the mechanics of the Kafka protocol, we need to perform offset translation when migrating consumer group offsets to the destination cluster.
 While more sophisticated approaches are possible, we used a simple timestamp-based approach.
 So, for each migrated offset, we first query the destination cluster to find the latest offset before the received offset timestamp.
 We then use that as the destination consumer group offset for the corresponding topic and partition pair.

-Get started with Kafka Migrator
+Get started with Redpanda Migrator for Kafka

 Graphic for downloading streaming data report